 - Getting started.
 Starting with short periods of low-intensity exercise and gradually increasing both the intensity and duration is the best approach for people with a high risk of cardiovascular disease.
 Each person’s age, fitness level, and health, should be considered when developing an exercise program.

-Another reminder to exercise, eat well, and lose weight
+Another reminder to exercise, eat well, and manage weight

-Metabolic syndrome is becoming more and more common in the US and the rest of the developed world.
-Obesity, especially abdominal obesity, and insulin resistance (when insulin no longer works efficiently to control blood sugar levels) are the most important components of metabolic syndrome.
-Scientists are still working out the causes, but prevention and treatment strategies are well established:
+Obesity, especially abdominal obesity, and insulin resistance (when insulin no longer works efficiently to control blood sugar levels) are the most important components of metabolic syndrome—a cluster of conditions, such as high blood pressure and large waistline, that are linked to an increased risk of diabetes and heart disease.
+Scientists are still working out the causes, but ways to reduce your risk and help address metabolic syndrome are well established:

 - Lose weight.
 If you are overweight, set an initial goal of losing 7 to 10% of your current body weight.

-- Cut out sugar.
-Eat a low calorie diet that is low in sugars and refined grains, and high in vegetables, fruit, whole grains, and nuts and seeds.
+- Examine eating patterns.
+Eat a diet that is low in sugars and refined grains, and high in vegetables, fruits, whole grains, and nuts and seeds.